reactjs/react.dev/src/content/learn/you-might-not-need-an-effect.md

 }
 ```

 Like earlier, this is not ideal.
 The `Toggle` updates its state first, and React updates the screen.
-Then React runs the Effect, which calls the `onChange` function passed from a parent component.
+Then React runs the Effect, which calls the `onChange` function passed from a parent Component.
 Now the parent Component will update its own state, starting another render pass.
 It would be better to do everything in a single pass.

 Delete the Effect and instead update the state of *both* Components within the same event handler: